codenation-dev/squad-3-ad-data-science/docs/model_report.md

 - [ ] **Acceptance**: this model report has been accepted by the Data Science Manager.
 State name and date.

 ## Summary
-> Provide a description of your model, max 3 lines.

-The model classifies the type of cuisine of a restaurant.
-It is based on regular expressions and rules.
+The model is a `lead recommendation system`, it is based on cosine similarity to generate a pairwise similarity score metric between multiple companies.

 ### Usage
 > Provide a reproducible pipeline to run your model